Last verified: 17 days ago

 What the Science Says

-Alfalfa is a flowering legume plant whose leaves are dried and ground into a green powder used as a nutritional supplement.
-It contains vitamins K, C, and several B vitamins, along with minerals like calcium and iron, plus plant compounds called phytoestrogens and saponins.
-Traditionally, it has been used to support digestion, cholesterol balance, and general nutrition, but no clinical trials from the provided research confirm these effects in humans.
+Alfalfa is a flowering legume plant whose leaves are dried and ground into a green powder used as a dietary supplement.
+It contains vitamins K, C, and several B vitamins, along with minerals like calcium, magnesium, and iron, plus plant compounds called saponins and flavonoids.
+Traditionally used to support digestion, cholesterol balance, and general nutrition, though robust human clinical trials are largely absent from the published literature.

 What It Doesn't Do

-Not proven to detox your body — that's marketing language with no clinical backing.
-No evidence it meaningfully lowers cholesterol in humans.
+Not proven to detox your body — your liver and kidneys do that.
+No solid evidence it lowers cholesterol in humans at typical supplement doses.
 Won't replace a balanced diet.
-Not a proven hormone balancer despite containing phytoestrogens.
-No clinical proof it boosts energy or athletic performance.
+No clinical proof it boosts energy or hormones.
+'Superfood' label is mostly marketing.

 Evidence-Based Benefits